 Deb has a background in business development, marketing and fundraising and experience in stakeholder management.
 She was previously the Development Executive for the Australian Wildlife Conservancy (AWC) where she worked for over 13 years.

 Before coming to Australia, Deb worked in Malta where she taught Creative Thinking techniques with Prof. Edward deBono.
-For 7 years Deb served on the board of POWA institute for creative thinking, here in Australia, this institute is based on Edward deBono’s thinking methods.
+For 7 years Deb served on the board of WA-based POWA Institute for Creative thinking, a not-for-profit insitute based on Edward deBono’s thinking methods.
 Deb also worked as a family and commercial mediator and was an executive producer of a current affairs television program.

 ADJUNCT PROFESSOR PAUL WATT BSc (Hons) DPhil (Oxon)